noahehall/blockchain/solidity/solidity.verbose.md

 - division on integers always results in an integer (solidity rounds down)
 - Fallback functions provide a safeguard.
 They are automatically triggered if the function signature does not match any of the function signatures in the smart contract.
 A contract can have exactly one fallback function.
 These fallback functions are unnamed.
+- Modifiers can be used to easily change the behavior of functions.
+  - i.e. implement design by contract
-- "Modifiers can be used to easily change the behavior of functions.
-For example, they can automatically check a condition prior to executing the function.
-Modifiers are inheritable properties of contracts and may be overridden by derived contracts.
+  - are inheritable properties of contracts and may be overridden by derived contracts.

 ## algorithms & strategies